 Our clinical rehabilitation and mental health counseling program is designed for students who wish to become mental health counselors with a specialization in working with people with disabilities.
 Upon completion of all academic and licensure requirements, graduates have a wide range of employment options in diverse settings.

-Accredited by the Council for Accreditation of Counseling and Related Educational Programs, our rehabilitation counseling program prepares students to counsel people with disabilities in order to help them manage their mental health, substance abuse, medical, societal and personal problems; plan careers; and find and keep satisfying jobs.
-With appropriate supervised experience, graduates are eligible for the national examination to become certified as a rehabilitation counselor.
+The 48-credit program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Our 60-credit program is taught to CACREP standards and, with appropriate supervised experience, graduates are eligible for the national examination to become certified as a rehabilitation counselor.
+Our rehabilitation counseling programs prepare students to counsel people with disabilities in order to help them manage their mental health, substance abuse, medical, societal and personal problems; plan careers; and find and keep satisfying jobs.